danielzgsilva/MultiAgentPathFinding/README.md

 - **--map_type** | type of map to create (plains, mountains, canyons, default - combined)
 - **--no_viz** | if set, the visualization will not run, only a list of paths will be returned

-Run the visualization like so:
+Full run statement like so:
 `python run.py --num_agents 2 --starts 0,0 5,5 --goals 49,49 45,45 --max_time 30`

 ## Work in progress: